isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

-It is possible to use a wildcard interface name (asterisk) concurrently with explicit interface names:
+It is possible to use an interface wildcard (*) concurrently with explicit interface names:

 ::